richard200/phase-4-final-project/README.md

 2. cd into the directory

+3. git checkout development so that you can get into the development branch where the work is

-3. Install the project dependencies npm install
+4. Install the project dependencies npm install

-4. To view the app in the browser. npm start
+5. To view the app in the browser. npm start

 # Backend installation
 This application requires a backend api built on Ruby on Rails.
 You can find the repository for the backend API here:
 1. Clone the repository
   https://github.com/richard200/backend-final
 2. cd into the directory
 3. Bundle install to install the dependencies
 4. Run db:migrate to create the migrations
 5. Run rails s to get the server running